 Most of the albums revolve around community life in the Smurf village, the personality of each of its inhabitants, and their fight against the sorcerer Gargamel who wants to seize their magic.

 Babar is arguably the most unique comic in our selection.
 First of all, because it is to a woman that we owe the creation of Babar, the French and Parisian Cécile de Brunhoff.
 Then because its graphic style is totally different from the comics seen until then, with less vivid, softer colors and pastel tones, with fine illustrations and an outdated style.
 Babar the elephant has an absolutely irreplaceable timeless charm that you cannot resist!
 Finally, because its synopsis is one of the most original: Babar is a civilized elephant with human qualities.
 After Babar’s mother is killed in the jungle by hunters, young Babar escapes from the jungle and finds himself lost in a large city.
 An old lady, Christelle, welcomes him, dresses him, and hires a tutor.
 After learning the human way of life, he returns to the jungle to teach his fellow elephants to civilize themselves and found his kingdom.

 Translated into 27 languages, the 75 or so volumes of Babar are known in more than 150 countries, where they have been sold more than 13 million times.
 The elephant king is even a real phenomenon in Japan since no less than 15 special shops are dedicated to it.

 Babar is an absolute must-have for bedtime stories.

 How not to mention in this selection Titeuf, THE comic book par excellence for children and pre-adolescents from the 90s to the present day?

-Created in 1993, this time by a Swiss, “Zep” (real name Philippe Chappuis), Titeuf is a series of 16 albums, and has been adapted in all formats: books, video games, board games, cartoon.
+Created in 1993, this time by a Swiss, “Zep” (real name Philippe Chappuis), Titeuf is a series of 16 albums, and has been adapted in all formats: books, video games, board games, and cartoons.

 Also to discover